joelparkerhenderson/demo-rust-axum/README.md

 * axum is primed to reach developers who are currently using other Rust web frameworks, such as Actix, Rocket, Warp, and others.

-* axum is likely to appeal to programmers are seeking a faster web framework and who want closer-to-the-metal capabilties.
+* axum is likely to appeal to programmers who are seeking a faster web framework and who want closer-to-the-metal capabilties.